sikendrakumarverma/videosUploadingSite/README.md

 it is json just print it
 - Using simple NodeJS & API gateway expose endpoints through which you will return list of uploaded videos on S3 & along with its details (like link of ur and other)

+For Run THE PROJECT:
+STEP1:
+Open two terminals one for Backend and another for Client and RUN THE COMMAND NPM START.